ljvmiranda921/ljvmiranda921.github.io/projects/_posts/2026-08-03-idle-frontier.md

 ### Gameplay

-For the two aspects above (Programming and Art), I can say that Claude's value-add here is on efficiency.
+For the two aspects above (Programming and Art), I can say that Claude's value-add here is in efficiency.
 I can basically do these things if I spend more time and energy.
 However, if there's one aspect of game dev that I believe Claude can do better than me, it's in figuring out the right balance for a game about building a strong economic engine.

-The core challenge in *Idle Frontiers* is creating the highest tier model possible within a limited time frame.
+The core challenge in *Idle Frontier* is creating the highest tier model possible within a limited time frame.
 You cannot brute-force your way by just annotating data, and the compute you initially have is quite limited.
-Therefore, you need to perform several activites such as research or applying for grants that will improve your income so that you reach several milestones and train better models.
+Therefore, you need to perform several activities such as research or applying for grants that will improve your income so that you reach several milestones and train better models.
 It's important to pace these milestones so that a player has something to aim for while still seeing the fruits of their labor.
-There are so many variables to consider, that's why making balancing decisions is quite difficult as it's hard to ascertain how they'll influence the runs.
+There are so many variables to consider that making balancing decisions is quite difficult, as it's hard to ascertain how they'll influence the runs.

 {% include figure.html
    src="/assets/images/idle-frontier/economy_curve.png"